-During one of my afternoons off, when I was painting at the beach (and using fabric as my canvas), a very elegant middle-aged woman approached me.
-I had met her earlier on one of the gallery tours I was conducting, but this time she asked me about my painting and then remarkably (and this is the gospel truth!) asked me if I would like to come to Nice (France) and apprentice in her couture house.
-The course of my life changed in that moment and I found myself two months later in the south of France, where I lived for almost 7 years, training in the art and business of fashion design and manufacturing.
-It was there that I learned about fabrics, tailoring, fit and many other things, often from much older craftsmen and women that really didn’t have much time for a gangly kid from North America – but nonetheless, they taught me their time-honored craft.
+In my off hours, I painted and hung out at the beach.
+It was a very hedonistic time but it didn’t last long because it’s where the French fashion designer, Catherine Salvet, found me one afternoon.
+I had met Catherine earlier, on one of the gallery tours I conducted, but that afternoon, she asked me about the painting I was doing on fabric.
+Remarkably, after we spoke, she asked if I would like to come to France and apprentice in her couture house!
+The course of my life changed in that moment and I found myself two months later in the south of France, where I lived for almost seven years, training in the art and business of fashion design and manufacturing.
+I learned about fabrics, tailoring, fit and many other aspects, often from much older craftspeople that really didn’t have much time for a kid from North America – but nonetheless, they taught me their time-honoured craft.